SignPath/website/docs/documentation/trusted-build-systems/github.md

   *  add it to the Organization
   *  link it to each SignPath Project for GitHub
 * Specify `<zip-file>` as root element of your [Artifact Configurations](/documentation/artifact-configuration) (GitHub packages all artifacts as ZIP archives)
+* Install the [SignPath GitHub App](https://github.com/apps/signpath) and allow access to the code repositories.

 {:.panel.info}
 > **GitHub Enterprise**